Rayzggz/server_torii-docs/docs/advanced/configuration_advanced.md

 #### `HTTPFloodSameURILimit`
 `  - "50/10s"`
 Allows up to 50 requests per IP to the same URI every 10 seconds (429 on excess).
 Helps mitigate URI‑focused floods.

+#### `HTTPFloodFailureLimit`
+Rate limit settings for above 429 attempts.
+This means if an IP violates the above HTTPFlood limits too many times, it will be blocked.

+If you set a: `  - "300/300s"`, then:
+Allows up to 300 failed attempts per IP every 300 seconds.
+A 403 response is returned on excess.
+And blocks the IP for the duration specified in `failure_block_duration`.

+Note: If a user get a normal HTML page for upstream service in some case, then request JS/CSS/Images from that page, each of these static resource requests will also count as a failed attempt.
+In such cases, User may not get the 429 page since they can access the normal HTML page.
+User can try to refresh the page to get the 429 page.
+It is recommended to set a reasonable limit to avoid excessive blocking of legitimate users.

+#### `failure_block_duration`
+Duration (in seconds) to block IPs exceeding the failure limit.

+When Any IP exceeds the defined `HTTPFloodFailureLimit`, it will be blocked for the duration specified here, receiving a 403 Forbidden response.
+All failed attempts in `HTTPFloodFailureLimit` Counter will be cleared, which means the user can try again after the block duration.

 ### VerifyBot:
 Use User‑Agent and reverse‑DNS to verify legitimate crawlers